 - Once all mixed, pass through a sieve to eliminate the unwanted lumps.

-- Let set in the fridge for 1-2 hours.
+- Let set the batter in the fridge for 1-2 hours.

 The Mushrooms

-- Wash your mushrooms good without soaking them.
+- Wash your mushrooms well without soaking them.

-- Cut the onion, add to the bowl of mushrooms.
+- Cut the onion, and add to the bowl of mushrooms.

 - Add thyme, garlic, salt and olive oil.

-- Cover a cooking tray with baking sheet, spread out the mushroom mix on it.
+- Cover a cooking tray with a baking sheet, and spread the mushroom mix.

 The Bechamel